orbitmines/orbitmines.com/README.md

 # orbitmines.com
 *A public repository for [orbitmines.com](https://orbitmines.com).
 The hub for OrbitMines' (research) projects.*

-*Once a Minecraft server, now a research project dedicated to understanding arbitrarily unknown dynamical systems.*
+*Once a Minecraft server, now the building of a world where engineering, science, education are all an exploratory videogame.*

 ![header](./orbitmines.com/public/papers/on-orbits-equivalence-and-inconsistencies/images/header.png)